AppIntro/AppIntro/README.md

 }
 ```

-We are using icons made by <a href="http://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a>

 **NOTE:** It is advised that you only put one permission in the String array unless you want the app to ask for multiple permissions on the same slide.

 #### Slide Policies

-If you want to restrict navigation between your slides (i.e. the user has to check a checkbox in order being able to continue), our **Slide Policy** feature might help you.
+If you want to restrict navigation between your slides (i.e. the user has to toggle a checkbox in order to continue), our **Slide Policy** feature might help you.

-All you have to do is to implement `ISlidePolicy` in your slides:
+All you have to do is implement `ISlidePolicy` in your slides:
 ```java
 public final class MySlide extends Fragment implements ISlidePolicy {
     @Override